Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <em>Acknowledgements:</em> Bart van Andel, Fabien Dachicourt </p>
 <p>

-This document specifies the Indexed 3D Scene (i3s) format, an open 3d content delivery format used to disseminate 3D GIS data to mobile, web and desktop clients.
-I3s is the choice of format used by <a href="http://server.arcgis.com/en/server/latest/publish-services/windows/scene-services.htm#">ArcGIS Scene Service</a>.
-The first sections of this specification explain the conceptual structure of i3s, while the latter parts provide a detailed implementation-level view.</p>
+This document specifies the Indexed 3D Scene (I3S) format, an open 3d content delivery format used to disseminate 3D GIS data to mobile, web and desktop clients.
+I3S is the choice of format used by <a href="http://server.arcgis.com/en/server/latest/publish-services/windows/scene-services.htm#">ArcGIS Scene Service</a>.
+The first sections of this specification explain the conceptual structure of I3S, while the latter parts provide a detailed implementation-level view.</p>

 <h2>Table of Contents</h2>

 <ol>
 	<li><a href="#_1">Requirements</a></li>
-	<li><a href="#_2">The i3s Store - what goes into an Indexed 3D Scene?</a></li>
+	<li><a href="#_2">3D Scene Layer</a></li>
-	<li><a href="#_3">The Index Structure</a></li>
+	<li><a href="#_3">Indexing Model</a></li>
 	<li><a href="#_4">Level of Detail Concept</a>
 	<ol>
 		<li><a href="#_4_1">LoD Switching Models</a></li>